-WARKING, "Proceed contains Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
-No part of this record may be disclosed to persons without a medical brows, as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or medical transportation.
-Unauthorized release may result in civil penalty or other action.
+WARKING, "This record contains Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
+No part of this record may be disclosed to persons without a need to have "as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or needed to persons the security Administration or needed to persons without a record release may result in civil penalty or other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
-555 and 500 CFR parts 15 and 1520.
+552 and 140 CFR parts 15 and 1520.
 This cover letter is no longer SSI when it is detached from the SSI that it is transmitting